vitalyspirin/nx/README.md

     }
 ```

-Note that you will have to change the server_name to the name you used above in your hosts file.
+Note that you will have to change the `server_name` to the name you used above in your hosts file.
 You will also have to adjust the directories according to where you checked out the code.
 In this configuration, /srv/http/project/ is the project root.
 The public-facing part of your application, on the other hand, is located in app/public within the project root (so in this example, it's /srv/http/project/app/public).

 What's happening here, exactly?
-The try_files directive will check to see if the resouce at $uri exists in the filesystem (in this example, within /srv/http/project/app/public).
+The `try_files` directive will check to see if the resouce at $uri exists in the filesystem (in this example, within /srv/http/project/app/public).
 If it does, that file is served by nginx.
-If it doesn't, it's then routed to /index.php, whereupon the framework takes responsibility for parsing the url and handling the request.
-The try_files directive is great for serving static content - there's no need to pass requests for js, css, or image files through the framework.
+If it doesn't, it's then routed to /index.php, whereupon the framework takes responsibility for handling the request.
+The `try_files` directive is great for serving static content - there's no need to pass requests for js, css, or image files through the framework.

 #### <a name='apache'></a>Apache

-In your httpd.conf file, locate your DocumentRoot.
+In your httpd.conf file, locate your `DocumentRoot`.
 It will look something like this:

 ```apache
 DocumentRoot "/srv/http"
 ```

-Now find the `<Directory>` tag that corresponds to your DocumentRoot.
+Now find the `<Directory>` tag that corresponds to your `DocumentRoot`.
 It will look like this:

 ```apache
 <Directory "/srv/http">